naclhv/sherlock-bayes/README.md

 # sherlock-bayes

-A game that teaches Bayesian reasoning.
+A great game that teaches Bayesian reasoning.

 Can be found at: